Drop In Learning

 With Rabbi Micah Streiffer

-Rabbi Micah’s popular series on RADICAL Jewish views of God is back!
+Rabbi Micah’s popular series on radical Jewish views of God is back!

 Think your beliefs–or doubts–are “out there?”
 Think again!
 Come explore some of Judaism’s most important thinkers, and what they had to say about God.
 We’ll discover the wide range of Jewish approaches to the Divine, and explore our own theology along the way.